Update

-Developing GPC’s Fisherman’s Landing locality at the Priority Port of Gladstone is a vital step in facilitating new jobs, securing future trade and investment opportunities, and growing emerging technologies.
+Developing GPC’s Fisherman’s Landing locality at the priority Port of Gladstone is a vital step in facilitating new jobs, supporting existing trade and port customers, securing future trade and investment opportunities, and growing emerging technologies.
 The marine and land interface at this locality offers trade connections via wharf, logistics, transport and materials corridors.

 GPC’s Northern Land Expansion Project (NLEP) is a planned 2.8km long reclamation bund wall at Fisherman’s Landing that will support the Port’s long-term dredging requirements through responsible land reclamation.
-Construction of the NLEP bund wall will start in August 2025.
+Construction of the NLEP bund wall started in August 2025.

-GPC’s delivery of NLEP is backed by careful planning, stringent Queensland and Federal Government approvals, ISO-accredited environmental management systems and monitoring practices.
+GPC’s delivery of NLEP is backed by careful planning, stringent Queensland and Australian Government approvals, ISO-accredited environmental management systems and monitoring practices.

 In development since 2013, NLEP is part of the total reclamation area approved under GPC’s Port of Gatcombe and Golding Cutting Channel Duplication Project (GGCCDP).
-In 2020, GGCCDP received Federal Commonwealth and Queensland Government Environmental Impact Statement (EIS) approvals.
+In 2020, GGCCDP received Environmental Impact Statement (EIS) approvals.
 Final project plans were approved in 2025.

 Key Features